metbog/local-lvm-provisioner/README.md

 ### Definition
 `nodePathMap` is the place user can customize where to store the data on each node.
-1. If one node is not listed on the `nodePathMap`, and Kubernetes wants to create volume on it, the paths specified in `DEFAULT_PATH_FOR_NON_LISTED_NODES` will be used for provisioning.
+1. If one node is not listed on the `nodePathMap`, and Kubernetes wants to create volume on it, the paths specified in `DEFAULT_VGS_FOR_NON_LISTED_NODES` will be used for provisioning.
 2. If one node is listed on the `nodePathMap`, the specified paths in `paths` will be used for provisioning.
     1. If one node is listed but with `paths` set to `[]`, the provisioner will refuse to provision on this node.
     2. If more than one path was specified, the path would be chosen randomly when provisioning.